Dawn201314/BuildingTweaks/README.md

 # InstantBuild

+## Description
-InstantBuild is a mod for Green Hell that allows the player to instantly construct blueprints and finish the ones that are already placed.
+InstantBuild is a mod for __Green Hell that__ allows the player to instantly construct blueprints and finish the ones that are already placed.

+## Usage
+Simply press the shortcut to open settings window (__NumPad8__ by default).